Core Knowledge Sequence

 The research-based FOSS program is designed to meet the challenge of providing meaningful science education for all students in diverse American classrooms and to prepare them for life in the 21st century.
 Development of the FOSS program was, and continues to be, guided by advances in the understanding of how children think and learn.

-Aspen Ridge Trailways
+Aspen Ridge Trailways (school focus areas)

 The Charter School uses the following Trailways to guide and educate its students on their learning journey:

 Children today live in a digital world – they operate digitally and they think digitally.
 Students will learn how to effectively operate and adapt the technology available to them.
 Society and the world will not only expect full technological understanding and capability but demand it.
-Students will be in the early stages of the technological learning curve, and one of the Charter School’s goals is to ensure that they possess a strong foundation and confidence in their abilities to maximize technological opportunities.
+Students will be in the early stages of the technological learning curve, and one of the Aspen Ridge goals is to ensure that they possess a strong foundation and confidence in their abilities to maximize technological opportunities.
 Students will access these opportunities by using technology in school projects as well as through time in a computer lab.
 In addition, students will see the use of technology modeled in the delivery of instruction.

 Equally important in understanding the world, students will develop an appreciation and connection to the natural environment while traveling along the Nature Trail.
-It is the hope of the Founders that while grounding their learning in technology and in understanding the global nature of society that Charter School students also remain grounded in the simplicity and beauty of the natural world.
+It is the hope of the Founders that while grounding their learning in technology and in understanding the global nature of society that Aspen Ridge Preparatory School students also remain grounded in the simplicity and beauty of the natural world.
 Explorations in the environment will take place through adventures to farms, museums, nature walks, and businesses in the community as well as through guest speakers and student projects.
 These activities will be mostly incorporated into science and physical education classes.

 Personal Development Trail